-Member instability affects the Board's ability (through understanding and experience) and capacity, to fully scrutinise, challenge and support management.
-It also inherently takes time for members to fully understand the IJB and itsactivities.
+Member changes affect the Board's ability (through understanding and experience) and capacity, to fully scrutinise, challenge and support management.
+It also inherently takes time for members to fully understand the IJB and its activities.

-Management ensures that new members are appropriately trained, as highlighted on page 16.
+Management ensures that new members are appropriately trained.
 We have not identified deficiencies in member scrutiny and challenge during the year and it is clear that members are aware that their role is challenging and they have a steep learning curve to ensure that they can fully deliver on their role.
 The IJB has a significant period of adjustment to meet the needs of the community in the aftermath of the pandemic and is facing significant cost and demand pressures moving forward.
 Members will need to make important decisions moving forward around the ambitions of the Strategic Commissioning Plan, in particular the future shape and scale of service delivery.
 In this context, member continuity and experience is important.